 The Inspection of the Line

-The Queen last rode a horse on a ceremonial occasion at Trooping the Colour in 1986; the horse was a black mare named Burmese, given to The Queen by the Royal Canadian Mounted Police, which The Queen rode for Trooping the Colour from 1969 until the mare's retirement in 1986.
+Queen Elizabeth II last rode a horse on a ceremonial occasion at Trooping the Colour in 1986; the horse was a black mare named Burmese, given to The Queen by the Royal Canadian Mounted Police, which The Queen rode for Trooping the Colour from 1969 until the mare's retirement in 1986.

 There now follows the 'Inspection of the Line' whilst the Massed Bands of the Household Division play patriotic airs from around Britain.
-The Queen remounts the Phaeton, led by the 'Brigade Major' and followed by the mounted Royal Colonels: HRH The Princess Royal, Gold Stick in Waiting and Colonel of the Blues and Royals; HRH The Duke of Kent, Colonel of the Scots Guards; HRH The Prince of Wales, Colonel of the Welsh Guards and HRH Prince William of Wales, Colonel of the Irish Guards.
+The King, led by the Brigade Major and followed by the mounted Royal Colonels: HRH The Princess Royal, Gold Stick in Waiting and Colonel of the Blues and Royals, and HRH Prince William of Wales, Colonel of the Welsh Guards.

 Return to home page